All of a sudden, Republicans are beginning to construct a new national agenda.

 Also in January, three Republican senators — Tom Coburn (Okla.), Orrin Hatch (Utah), and Richard Burr (N.C.) — proposed the strongest alternative to Obamacare to emerge from Congress so far.
 Like the RSC bill, the senators’ plan reworks the existing tax break for health insurance.
 Their version of reform would allow roughly as many people to get health insurance as Obamacare does, and maybe more people than Obamacare does.
 It does so, however, without Obamacare’s new taxes, reductions in freedom, threat of governmental rationing, and transformation of health insurers into public utilities.
 The plan is not perfect, but it is much better than Obamacare, and it does not put advocates of repeal in the position of having to strip health insurance from large numbers of people with nothing to replace it.

-The new interest in conservative reforms to government suggests how the division among Republicans between tea partiers and the establishment might be transcended.
+These proposals will not by themselves heal the division within the GOP between tea partiers and the party establishment.
+Some contentious primaries still lie ahead.
+But the new interest in conservative reforms to government suggests how that division might be transcended.
 There is no figure in Congress more associated with tea-party insurgency than Mike Lee, and no Republican has served longer in the Senate than his fellow Utahn Orrin Hatch.
 Yet both have contributed to the new spirit of reform among Republicans.

 The public has long been sympathetic to conservative principles of small government and free markets.
 In recent years, though, Republicans have not done much to show the relevance of those principles to people’s lives.
 The promise of reform conservatism is that it will demonstrate that the principles are not just appealing in some abstract sense but can be made to work in practice.